erymuzuan/rx/source/web/web.sph/docs/EntityDefinition.md

 #EntityDefinition
 ##Overview
-The first core concept of SPH is the `Entity`.
-This plays a very vital role in the whole SPH programming concept. `Entity` is not a `table` translated from relational world.
-Thus it is hugely different than `table` and `tuples` from relational world.
+The first core concept of `Rx Developer` is the `Entity`.
+This plays a very vital role in the whole `Rx Developer` programming concept. `Entity` is not a `table` translated from relational world.
+It is hugely different than `table` and `tuples` from relational world that you may know.

 To really understand the power of `Entity` is to forget everthing you know about relational database and it's related technologies such as `object relational mapper(ORM)`.The concepts of foreign key, parent child, and normal forms just simply didn't exist in the first place.

-An `Entity` is an object that you are interested in to track their life in your problem domains.
+An `Entity` is a type of object that you are interested to track it's life in your problem domains.
 This could be `Customer` if you are developing a Customer relationship management or `Patient` in case clinical information system.
 It's also know as `Root` object.
 Then there are `Value` objects, these are objects that attached to an entity, and would not exist without the `Entity` for example `Address` for your `Customer`, the `Address` alone is not an `Entity` as it is quite useless without the `Customer`.
 But if you are developing a Geographic information System for postal service than an `Address` could be your `Entity`.

 As such, think an `Entity` as the a traditional paper folder where one folder hold one record, that may contains many documents inside.
 Take a folder for a `Patient` in a hospital environment.
 It might have these fields writen on it.